About the TruStone Initiative

 The natural stone sector in the Netherlands and Belgium comprises several hundred companies specialising in the import and processing of natural stone and natural stone-based products such as (kitchen) worktops, gravestones, monuments, slabs, façade materials and kerbstones.

-Society in general and the Dutch and Flemish governments expect businesses to focus attention on International Responsible Business Conduct and sustainable chain management.
-These requirements are indeed laid down in international guidelines and obligations such as the United Nations Guiding Principles on Business and Human Rights, the Guidelines for Multinational Enterprises from the Organisation for Economic Cooperation Development (OECD) and the fundamental labour standards from the International Labour Organisation (ILO).
+Society and the Dutch and Flemish governments expect businesses to improve on International Responsible Business Conduct (RBC) and sustainable chain management.
+Moreover, these requirements are laid down in international guidelines and obligations such as the United Nations Guiding Principles on Business and Human Rights, the Guidelines for Multinational Enterprises from the Organisation for Economic Cooperation Development (OECD) and the fundamental labour standards from the International Labour Organisation (ILO).
+Furthermore, legislation that requires international RBC for many companies is expected.